bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 adb shell input keyevent 82
 ```

-This will refresh the connection.
+This will connect DevTools to your application running in the emulator.

+Alternatively, you can use these keyboard commands:

+- Linux or Windows: `Ctrl` + `M`
+- macOS: `Cmd ⌘` + `M`

 ### Exercise 1